What is Web Application Penetration Testing and How Does it Work?

 1. Black Box Penetration Testing

-In this type of website penetration testing, the pentesters have no prior knowledge of the architecture, source code, or internal workings of the web application.
+In Black Box penesting, the pentesters have no prior knowledge of the architecture, source code, or internal workings of the web application.
 This approach simulates how a hacker with no inside information would attempt to attack the application.
 In this process, the testers focus on discovering the vulnerabilities by interacting with the application, investigating inputs, and analyzing the responses.

 2. White Box Penetration Testing

-With this approach, the pentesters are given complete access to the source code, internal architecture, and database schema of the web application.
+With White Box Pentesting approach, the pentesters are given complete access to the source code, internal architecture, and database schema of the web application.
 They can use various processes such as code review, architecture analysis, and design review to discover vulnerabilities.
 As pentesters have all the access, they can pinpoint the exact location of the vulnerabilities and the impact they can potentially have.

 3. Grey Box Penetration Testing